ngrok/webhooks.fyi/src/pages/security/hmac.md

 ## HMAC vs. Shared Secrets

-HMAC offers the following advantages versus Basic Authentication:
+HMAC offers the following advantages over Basic Authentication:

 1. **Authentication + message integrity**: Assuming the secret key is known only by the webhook provider and the listener, the HMAC process verifies that the message comes from the webhook provider (authenticity) and its contents are the same as they were at the time of sending (integrity).
 1. **The secret key remains secret:** In HMAC, secret keys are not sent with the webhook request — only the signatures created with it — reducing the risk of stolen keys.